wp-plugins/animate-it/readme.txt

 * Allowing user to apply CSS3 animations on WordPress Posts and Text Widgets
 * 50+ Entry, Exit and Attention Seeker Animations
 * Capability to apply animation on Scroll
+* Capability to add different scroll offset on individual animation blocks
 * Capability to apply animation on Hover
 * Capability to apply animation on Click
 * Provide special CSS delay classes to create a nice animation sequence on pages and posts